Henry Carey, 1st Baron Hunsdon: Early life

 Henry Carey was the second child of William Carey and Mary Boleyn, who was the sister of Anne Boleyn, the second wife and Queen of Henry VIII.
-Carey and his elder sister Catherine came under the wardship of their maternal aunt Anne Boleyn, who was engaged to Henry VIII at the time.
-The children still had active contact with their mother, who remained on good terms with her sister, until Mary's secret elopement with a soldier, William Stafford (later Lord of Chebsey) in 1535.
+Carey and his elder sister Catherine came under the wardship of their maternal aunt, Anne Boleyn, who was engaged to Henry VIII at the time.
+The children still had active contact with their mother, who remained on good terms with her sister, until Mary's secret elopement with a soldier, William Stafford (later Lord of Chebsey), in 1535.

-Anne Boleyn acted as her nephew's patron and provided him with an excellent education in a prestigious Cistercian monastery.
+Anne Boleyn acted as her nephew's patron and provided him with an excellent education at a prestigious Cistercian monastery.
 He was also tutored at some point by the French poet Nicholas Bourbon, whose life had been saved from the French Inquisition after Queen Anne Boleyn's intervention.

 Carey's royal aunt was beheaded in May 1536, when he was ten years old.
-His mother died seven years later in 1543 on her estate in Essex.
-On 21 May 1545 he married Anne Morgan, daughter of Sir Thomas Morgan, of Arkestone, Herefordshire, and Anne Elizabeth Whitney.
+His mother died seven years later, in 1543, on her estate in Essex.
+On 21 May 1545, he married Anne Morgan, daughter of Sir Thomas Morgan, of Arkestone, Herefordshire, and Anne Elizabeth Whitney.

 Royal appointments

 Carey served twice as Member of Parliament, representing Buckingham during 1547–1550—entering when he was 21—and 1554–1555.
-He was knighted in November 1558 and created Baron by his first cousin Elizabeth I of England on 13 January 1559.
-His sister, Catherine, was one of Elizabeth's favourite ladies-in-waiting and the Queen was very generous to her Boleyn relatives.
+He was knighted in November 1558 and created Baron by his first cousin Elizabeth I on 13 January 1559.
+His sister, Catherine, was one of Elizabeth's favourite ladies-in-waiting and the Queen was very generous to her Carey relatives.

 Carey's Baronial estate consisted of the manors of Hunsdon and Eastwick, Hertfordshire and possessions in Kent.
 Hunsdon had previously belonged to Elizabeth's predecessor Mary I. Carey was also granted an annual pension of £400.
 On 31 October 1560 he was appointed master of the queen's hawks with a salary of £40 a year.
 On 20 April 1561, Carey also became a Knight of the Garter.

 In 1564, Elizabeth appointed Carey Captain of the Gentlemen Pensioners, a position making him effectively her personal bodyguard for four years.
 He accompanied her to Cambridge University in 1564, for which he was awarded an MA.
 On 25 August 1568, Carey was appointed Governor of Berwick-upon-Tweed, Northumberland.